Heavenleem/playlist/README.md

 ## Day 2

 ### JavaScript
-- [ ] Create a loop to display your song names
+- [ x] Create a loop to display your song names
-- [ ] Repeat these steps for song artist, song length, image, and link
+- [ ] Repeat these steps for song artist, s ong length, image, and link
 ### Wrap
 - [ ] Push your changes!